Tassyass/phase-1project/README.md

 Drink Finder by Ingredient
 ## Description
 The "Drink Finder by Ingredient" is a simple and user-friendly web application designed to help users discover various cocktail recipes based on the ingredients they have available.
-This project aims to make it easy for users to find and create delicious cocktails with the ingredients they already have in their kitchen or bar.

 ## Features
 Ingredient Search: Users can input ingredients they have, and the application will provide a list of cocktail recipes that can be created with those ingredients.